YusifError/YusifError/README.md

 ## Hi there 👋
 ## My name is Yusif!
-I'm fullstack developer
+I'm Full Stack developer

 <!--
 **YusifError/YusifError** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.